RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Floppy tail]] - Predict structures of long, flexible N-terminal or C-terminal regions.
 - [[Fold-and-dock]] - Predict 3-dimensional structures of symmetric homooligomers.
-- [[Helical bundle structure prediction|helical_bundle_predict]] - Predict structures of predominantly helical heteropolymers from sequence.
+- [[Helical bundle structure prediction|helical-bundle-predict]] - Predict structures of predominantly helical heteropolymers from sequence.
 Uses a fragment-free approach that is good for proteins and non-natural heterpolymers with no close relatives of known structure.
 Experimental.
 - [[Molecular replacement protocols|mr-protocols]] - Use Rosetta to build models for use in X-ray crystrallography molecular replacement.
     * [[Prepare template for MR]] - Setup script for molecular replacement protocols.
 - [[Relax]] - "Locally" optimize structures, including assigning sidechain positions.